simon-void/blog_void2unit/content/post/no-builder-in-kotlin.md

 ```

 As you can see, this looks very close to what a Builder in Java gives you, but comes out of the box in Kotlin.
-Yes, you do have to think a bit more when writing the constructor in order to determine which parameters are optional and which ones have to be provided every time.
+Yes, you do have to think a bit more when writing the constructor to determine which parameters are optional and which ones have to be provided every time.
 This gives you additional security though (not even thinking about nullability here).
-In Java you can write code like
+In Java, you can write code like

 ```java
 var a = A.builder()